ikhomutov/resume/resume.rst

     :technologies: Python, Django, HTML, CSS, JavaScript, Celery, Redis, PostgreSQL, Ansible, Kubernetes, Docker, Jira

 May, 2016 - September, 2018
-    :description: Web Developer
+    :description: Python/Django Developer
     :organization: Fogstream
     :location: Remote Position

     Worked as a developer in a medium-sized development team, that is primarily responsible for the development and improvement of a variety of social services (Education, Agriculture, Employment).
-All of this services is based on a M3 framework, that is build upon Django and ExtJS.
+All of this services is based on a M3 framework, that is built upon Django and ExtJS.
 Demo of the project can be found `here <http://school.bars-open.ru>`_ (russian only).

     Responsibilities: